Wolfgang Reinhold: Life

-Wolfgang Reinhold was born the eldest of five children in Friedrichshagen on the north side of Berlin.
+Wolfgang Reinhold was born the eldest of five children in Friedrichshagen on the southeastern side of Berlin.
 His father worked at one stage as a chauffeur but also experienced lengthy periods of unemployment, and in 1927 the family relocated to Dresden in search of work.
 On leaving school, between 1938 and 1940 Reinhold worked as a salesman, before moving to Dresden where he started a traineeship with a bank.
 1941 was the year of his eighteenth birthday.
-War had resumed in 1939, and from 1941 till 1945 Reinhold served in the German Luftwaffe (airforce), which he survived, ending up as a Feldwebel, a non-commissioned officer rank.
+War had begun in 1939, and from 1941 till 1945 Reinhold served in the German Luftwaffe (airforce), which he survived, ending up as a Feldwebel, a non-commissioned officer rank.
 War ended in defeat for Germany in May 1945: from then until July 1949, he was held by the Soviets as a Prisoner of War.
 During his imprisonment he faced an "Anti-Fascist Education" programme that included a period in Moscow.

 Following his release in 1949 Reinhold returned to the southern part of the Soviet occupation zone in what remained of Germany, working in Jena as an assistant Lathe Operator with VEB, Carl Zeiss, now, with the entire zone under Soviet Administration, a state owned operation.
 He then moved to Zschorna and became a teacher and head at the regional Leadership Training establishment for Saxony of the Free German Youth (FDJ / Freie Deutsche Jugend) organisation.
 In October 1949 the Soviet occupation zone was formally refounded as the Soviet sponsored German Democratic Republic.
 The FDJ was in many respects the youth wing of what had become the new country's ruling Socialist Unity Party (SED / Sozialistische Einheitspartei Deutschlands), and in 1950 Wolfgang Reinhold, now aged 27, joined the SED itself.